 Laser welding control with the ThermoInspector system

 The Workswell ThermoInspector is an inspection system for monitoring, analysing and evaluating the welding of plastics and metals, input-output inspection, quality, thermal and other testing during the whole manufacturing process.
-It is able to measure continuously and to evaluate the thermal field on the surface of the measured item and to check consequently its thermal characteristics, the course of the maximum and minimum temperatures, to evaluate the dispersion of the temperature along the thermal cut, to check the speed of the increase of temperature in the selected areas and many other statistic indexes that are essential during series production.
-The system contains a thermal camera, an evaluating control unit and a touch panel for the visualization of inspection outputs.
-Due to the input – output card, the inspection results can be connected to the control system or PLC
+It is able to continuously measure and to evaluate the thermal field on the surface of the measured item and to consequently check its thermal characteristics, the course of the maximum and minimum temperatures, to evaluate the dispersion of the temperature along the thermal cut, to check the speed of the increase of temperature in the stated areas and many other statistic indexes that are essential during series production.
+The system contains a thermocamera, an evaluating control unit and a touch panel for the visualization of inspection outputs.
+Due to the input – output card, the inspection results can be connected to the control system or PLC.

 The principle of evaluating temperatures on the weld